-Since 2013, we have seen increases in number of employees in the commercial sectors in both counties, but this is also the sector with some of the one of the lowest average weekly wages.
-While the Education and Health Services in both counties increased which have some of the higher average weekly wage.
+Since 2013, we have seen increases in number of employees in the commercial sectors in both counties, but this is also the sector with some of the lowest average weekly wages.
+While the Education and Health Services in both counties increased which have some of the highest average weekly wage.